 If you want to use the land you own for a purpose that isn’t designated by the local zoning ordinance, it’s recommended that you apply for a zoning variance.
 Once you get in touch with the zoning board and request an application, there are some tips and guidelines that you should follow to heighten your chances of having your application approved.
-These tips extend to:

 These guidelines should make it easier for you to obtain a zoning variance.
 With the zoning variance in hand, you can begin work on your construction project without further delay.

 Jason Somers, President & Founder of Crest Real Estate